jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 [Repealed]

 ### 33 Qualifying years
-For the purposes of this Part, the qualifying year or qualifying years are,— (a) in the case of a person eligible under section 32(1)﻿(a)﻿(ii) to receive provisional catch history by virtue of a fishing permit issued under section 2(2) of the Fisheries Amendment Act 1994, either—
+(1) For the purposes of this Part, the qualifying year or qualifying years are,— (a) in the case of a person eligible under section 32(1)﻿(a)﻿(ii) to receive provisional catch history by virtue of a fishing permit issued under section 2(2) of the Fisheries Amendment Act 1994, either—
     (i) the first consecutive 12 months following the date of issue of the fishing permit; or (ii) the fishing years commencing respectively on 1 October 1990 and 1 October 1991:
-  (b) in the case of a person eligible to receive provisional catch history under section 32(1)﻿(a)﻿(iii), such fishing year or fishing years as the Minister may from time to time set for the purpose by notice in the Gazette:
+  (b) in the case of a person eligible to receive provisional catch history under section 32(1)﻿(a)﻿(iii), such fishing year or fishing years as the Minister may from time to time set for the purpose by notice:
   (c) in any other case, the fishing years commencing respectively on 1 October 1990 and 1 October 1991.
+(2) A notice under subsection (1)﻿(b) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 34 Calculation of provisional catch history
 (1) The provisional catch history of a person is,—